mus-candidus/LittleNPCs/README.md

 | SecondChildGender   | SecondLittleNPCGender      |                                                               |
 | SecondChildParent   |                            | Use the standard CP token {{spouse}} instead.                 |
 | NumberTotalChildren |                            | Not needed anymore.
 Number of children is handled internally. |

-**Notes**

-For technical reasons NPC conversion happens at 6:10.
-You might be able to see your unconverted children before.
-This is expected behavior.